 It just works as it should, so we can concentrate our time on creating great design and user experience.

-2. Millions of plug-ins are available
+2. Thousands of plug-ins are available

 3. It’s customisable

-Whatever you need on your website, you can get WordPress to do it for you, as long as you know what you’re doing, or you have a competent developer.
+Whatever you need on your website, you can get WordPress to do it for you, as long as you know what you’re doing or you have a competent developer.

 4. Popularity provides great economies of scale